syncfusion-content/asp.netwebforms-docs/aspnet/OlapGauge/Getting-Started.md

 ### Create an application

-This section encompasses on how to configure the OLAP Gauge control in applications.
+This section explains how you can configure the OLAP Gauge control in applications.
 You can also learn how to pass the required data to OLAP Gauge and to customize its various options according to your requirements.

 In the following example, OLAP Gauge is used to visualize the Revenue for Reseller over a Fiscal Year 2004 on the product category - Accessories.